Is your dog ready for agility training? Here’s what to know about trying out this terrific activity at home.

 How to Get Started with Agility Training

 Agility training requires that your canine companion is ready to listen and follow commands.
-Therefore, taking them to a basic dog class as soon as they’re old enough is good preparation.
+Therefore, taking them to a basic dog obedience class as soon as they’re old enough is good preparation.
 The other consideration around their age is whether their body has finished growing.

 You don’t want them to injure themselves by attempting jumps that their muscles aren’t ready for.
 Get advice from your veterinarian about the kinds of agility moves you want to teach them, and whether they’re physically mature enough for them.